 In support of his research, Dr. Piza has received competitive grants from funding agencies inclusive of the National Institute of Justice, Bureau of Justice Assistance, U.S. Department of State, Swedish National Council on Crime Prevention, and the Charles Koch Foundation’s Policing & Criminal Justice reform program.

-Dr. Piza has been a featured speaker at conferences and seminars organized by government agencies around the world, including the U.S. Department of Justice, Swedish National Council for Crime Prevention, the Carabineros De Chile (The National Police Force of Chile), the New York State Division of Criminal Justice Services, and the United States White House.
+Dr. Piza has been a featured speaker at conferences and seminars organized by government agencies around the world, inclusive of the U.S. Department of Justice, London Mayor’s Office for Policing and Crime, Swedish National Council for Crime Prevention, Carabineros De Chile (The National Police Force of Chile), and New York State Division of Criminal Justice Services.